woojoo666/arcana-notes/notes11.md

-But reads should ideally be private (mentioned this before, //TODO: FIND REFERENCED SECTION) So maybe, every time somebody makes a request, they actually retrieve a full copy of the object, and then privately try accessing the property on their own server
-Or maybe it bundles the object into a single pure function, that when given a key, responds with the value, and has no side effects
+But reads should ideally be private (mentioned this before, //TODO: FIND REFERENCED SECTION) So maybe, every time somebody makes a request, they actually retrieve a full copy of the object, and then privately try accessing the property on their own server this way, the caller wouldn't be able to replicate full private merging using routing, as mentioned in the prev section Or maybe it bundles the object into a single pure function, that when given a key, responds with the value, and has no side effects
-And anybody can retrieve this function and read from it privately on their own machine
+And anybody can retrieve this function and read from it privately on their own machine (actually pure functional prop accessors allow the caller to replicate merging, see later section "Property Muxers")

 Actually, I was wrong earlier